fluttercandies/flutter_candies/README.md

 # Flutter
-custom flutter candies(widgets) for you to easily build flutter app, enjoy it
+Custom flutter candies(widgets) for you to easily build flutter app, enjoy it

 [like_button ![pub package](https://img.shields.io/pub/v/like_button.svg)](https://pub.dartlang.org/packages/like_button)